linkerd/website/linkerd.io/content/2/getting-started.md

 You've added Linkerd to existing services without touching the original YAML!
+Because `inject` augments YAML, it would also be possible to take `emojivoto.yml` itself and do the same thing
+(`cat emojivoto.yml | linkerd inject -`).
-Because `inject` augments YAML, it would also be possible to take `emojivoto.yml` itself and do the same thing.
-For a service that isn't a demo, it would be ideal to integrate `linkerd inject` into your CI/CD pipeline.
-This allows you to choose what services use linkerd one at a time and incrementally roll the data plane across the services that you'd like it on.
+This is a great way to get Linkerd integrated into your CI/CD pipeline.
+You can choose which services use Linkerd one at a time and incrementally add them to the data plane.

-Just like with the control plane, it is possible to very that everything worked the way it should with the data plane.
+Just like with the control plane, it is possible to verify that everything worked the way it should with the data plane.
 To do this check, run:

 ```bash